 Advantages of the Bio-drum

 The Bio-Drum system ensures the compost is thoroughly mixed and oxygenated.
-In fact, The Bio-drum is the most effective and simplest way to achieve this kind of oxygenation.
+In fact, Bio-drum is the most effective and simplest way to achieve this kind of oxygenation.

 Every time you rotate the drum, the entire pile of compost is imbued with oxygen.
 Oxygen is integral to the composting process.
-It allows aerobic bacteria to break down compost quickly and without any unpleasant odors.
+It allows aerobic bacteria to break down compost quickly and without any unpleasant odours.